Categories

 As I posted recently, I’ve made a commitment to reflect and share about each of the 11 tracks on Hold the Door Open as a way of promoting the album a little more, and providing myself with closure on the project.
 A “deep dive.”
 So let’s go.
 Track 1: “I Must Be Silent.”
 (Click on one of the icons below to listen to the song on your platform of choice.)

 Fair warning: this post is a lot longer than I suspect most of the others will be.
-The first track is one of the most complex on the album, and I’m introducing collaborators, and production notes, that I’m not going to have to flesh out when they show up again on later tracks.
+The first track is one of the most complex on the album, and I’m introducing collaborators, and production notes, that I won’t have to discuss in the same detail in future posts.
 Here are some topic links in case you want to skip to the parts you find of interest.

 Thomas the Rhymer and me

 I came upon Ellen Kushner’s novel Thomas the Rhymer in a bookstore in 1991, about a year after it had been published.
 I knew the gist of the story because it was briefly discussed in another book (R. A. Macavoy’s Tea with the Black Dragon), so I bought it, intrigued.
-I took it home, read it, and it instantly became one of my all-time favorite books, which it remains to this day.
-A formative part of my relationship with my wife Jessica was reading it to her, over the phone and then in person.
+It instantly became one of my all-time favorite books.
+A formative part of my relationship with my wife Jessica was reading it to her, front to back.
 It made such an impression that Jess tracked down a signed first edition hardback copy for me (when I met her in 1999 the book was out of print, a tragedy that has since been remedied).
 Jessica went on to reach out to Ellen Kushner while we were dating, and over the years that followed we became friends with her and her wife Delia Sherman.
 (That hardback is now double-signed and personally inscribed to us.)

 Why was I so smitten with this book?
 First, Ellen is simply a spectacular writer.
 Her gifts for character, voice, setting, and mood captivated me from the first paragraph.
-Second, I came into the book knowing this was a retelling of an older story (and she is at pains to make that clear from the first page, starting each of the four sections of the book with quotations from the medieval romance or the Child ballad in various combinations), and I’ve long been fascinated with art of adaptating and reinterpreting stories across time and different media (which of course would draw me into SCA bardcraft later on).
+Second, I came into the book knowing this was a retelling of an older story (each of the four sections of the book opens with quotations from the medieval romance or the Child ballad in various combinations), and I’ve long been fascinated with art of adaptating and reinterpreting stories across time and different media (which of course would draw me into SCA bardcraft later on).

 This was my first real taste of the medieval “fairy tales” of the British Isles, presented with respect and context: Immortal beings of immense power, cunning, and trickery, entangling the lives of mortal men and women, nearly always to their sorrow or at least some regret.
 In this novel, I would find inspiration for some of my early songs, such as “Changeling” and “Tam Lin of the Elves”.

-When I reached out to Ellen to ask her permission to incorporate elements from her novel into the new song I was planning, she granted it.
-I’m beyond grateful to her for the opportunity to attempt this, and I’m hoping that if she hasn’t heard it yet, she’ll give it a listen at some point.
-Ellen was one of the first people to offer me, having sung her one of my early songs, incisive and generous feedback on what I do well as a songwriter.
+Ellen graciously granted me permission to incorporate elements from her novel into the song I was planning.
+I’m beyond grateful to her for the opportunity, and I’m hoping that if she hasn’t heard it yet, she’ll give it a listen at some point.
+When I sang her one of my early songs years ago, Ellen was one of the first people to offer me incisive and generous feedback on what I do well as a songwriter.
 From the author of my favorite novel and the host of NPR’s long-running Sound and Spirit, that carries tremendous weight.
 I want to believe this work lives up to the promise she saw in me, and honors the gift she gave so many readers.

 The SCA and the language of silence

-What’s really fascinating about the True Thomas story is the condition that the elf queen lays on him before they enter her realm: she binds him to silence.
-She commands him never to speak to anyone except her.
+What’s really fascinating about the True Thomas story is the condition that the elf queen lays on him before they enter her realm.
+She binds him to silence, and commands him to speak to no one except her.
 To win his way back home, he must honor that command, and keep his thoughts and his words to himself.
 He must learn how to be silent, through seven long years of daily practice.
 In Kushner’s telling, and in mine, Thomas is selected by the queen to be her court minstrel on the strength of his renown as the Rhymer, crafter of words as well as tunes.
-But the language he will learn to speak is that of silence.
+But while he will be permitted to sing for entertainment, the language he will learn to speak is silence.

-Thomas’s time in Elfland occupies only about 40% of the novel.
-We get time to know Thomas before he is abducted: a cocky, charismatic young man whose tongue has a knack for getting him into trouble.
-And we get to know the Thomas that returns to the mortal world, profoundly changed by years of humbling service without agency.
-His life has changed because of a single choice: kissing an impossibly beautiful stranger who had not actually explained the price of his act.
+Thomas’s time in Elfland occupies a bit less than half of the novel.
+We get time to know Thomas before his journey: a cocky, charismatic young man whose tongue has a knack for getting him into trouble.
+And we get to know the Thomas that returns to the mortal world, transformed by years of humbling service with no agency.
+He is quieter, wiser, but there is an undercurrent of sadness that never leaves him.
+His life has changed, and he now has a prophetic gift that means he will again be the simple man he was, because of a single choice: kissing an impossibly beautiful stranger without understanding the price.

 The first draft of “I Must Be Silent” came to me, title and tune, in a rush of inspiration one afternoon, or at least that’s how I remember it.
 It was about a month before Pennsic in 2019, and I had been frustrated that I had not written a new song in the past year that I could introduce.

 I was also frustrated about my progress as a bard and artist in the SCA, which I had been at for (yes, really) seven years.
 My Laurel at the time, Zsof, believed I was stalling out.
 The SCA is heavily gamified, and takes its self-imposed growth path pretty seriously…and I was stuck.
 Apparently I wasn’t learning the unwritten social rules of the Society quickly enough.
-For all the time I’d spent internalizing them, people with long memories seemed to feel that I wasn’t evolving, and maybe I wasn’t capable of it.
+For all the time I’d spent internalizing those rules, I seemed to be stuck with a reputation that was not improving.

 The rule for feedback in the SCA is: give praise to the gentle.
 Give criticism to their mentor.
 Zsof, an out-of-kingdom Laurel, was getting feedback meant for me in big infodumps when she showed up at East Kingdom events a couple times a year.
 By the time she relayed it to me, it was already out of date, so the people were coming to believe that I didn’t listen to feedback.
 I do listen to feedback–but I find direct feedback far more helpful than anonymized second-hand feedback.
 The process had become bruising, and I was starting to spook at my own shadow, convinced that people who were warm and encouraging to my face disliked me behind my back.
 The joys of being a bard were beginning to fade, and dread was taking its place.